2024 Elections – Candidates

 Fawn Custer has worked in both formal and informal settings for over 40 years.
 She earned a BS in science education, a BS in biological sciences, emphasis in aquatic marine studies, a MS in environmental education and a MS in integrated science with post graduate courses in learning behavior and free choice learning.
 While developing and implementing marine science and environmental science lab classes for the Hatfield Marine Science Center (HMSC), Fawn also taught high school marine science on-line, developed invasive species curriculum for educators and protocols for interpreters, and trained volunteers regarding intertidal organisms and the marine environment.
 For five years, Custer was the CoastWatch volunteer coordinator having the whole Oregon Coast as her office!
 She is currently an at large member of NAME as the mini-grant/scholarship chair, auction chair, and the 2025 conference chair and holds the position of NAME OR treasurer.
 She is also on the Board of Friends of Otter Rock Marine Reserve as the treasurer and education specialist where she has successfully worked to hire high school students as Tide Pool Ambassador Interns.
 Fawn continues to offer marine ecology presentations and workshops and to lead guided beach walks, both private and public.

-Janice ElvidgeJanice Elvidge, Battle Ground, WA
+Janice ElvidgeJanice Elvidge, Elmer City, WA

 Janice Elvidge is Founder and Manager of The River Mile Network, a watershed health monitoring network, and former Education Specialist at Lake Roosevelt National Recreation Area (retired December 31, 2021).
 She has an M.S. in Forest Resource Management, specializing in interpretive planning, from the Univ. of Washington and a B.A. in Professional Studies from Central Washington Univ., also specializing in interpretive planning.
 She is the most recent Past President of Northwest Aquatic and Marine Educators and was NAME’s Outstanding Aquatic Educator, Non-Classroom, of the year in 2022.